aBrihoum/dev.to/How I optimized my Angular website/source.md

 ![dev-tools](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/f9c0byifiw5rjvz3fd4j.png)

-The website took **4.57s** to fully load, with **98 request** and **5.4 MB of resources**.
-To put those numbers into perspective, a 3g internet will take ~24s to load download all the resources
+The website took **4.57s** to fully load, with **98 requests** and **5.4 MB of resources**.
+To put those numbers into perspective, a 3g internet will take about ~24s to load all the resources.

 #### 2.2 - Invisible problem 2

 ![Broken loading tree](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/9zv8pa80qn6g7zambgdf.png)

-The pizza picture, took **~1.07s** (0.689s + 0.387s) to be displayed, this means the user was seeing a broken slider for 1 second.
+The pizza picture took **~1.07s** (0.689s + 0.387s) to be displayed, this means the user was seeing a broken slider for 1 second.
 The same goes with the font.

-> You may ask : Why did he pick the pizza from of all the pictures ?
+> You may ask : Why did he pick the pizza picture from all the other pictures ?
 > I'll answer you with another question :
-> What picture do see first when you visit the website ?
+> What picture do you see first when you visit the website ?

 ---